e2b-dev/awesome-ai-agents/README.md

 General purpose, Coding

 ### Description
+- gent designed to test what happens when you combine CLI and LLM, which are more traditional interfaces than GUI (created by @saten-private)
 - An AI agent based on @yoheinakajima's [BabyAGI](https://github.com/yoheinakajima/babyagi) which executes shell commands
 - Automatic Programming, Successfully created an app automatically just by providing feedback.
 The procedure can be found [here](https://twitter.com/saten_work/status/1674855573412810753).
 - Automatic Environment Setup, Successfully installed a Flutter environment on Linux in a container, created the Flutter app, and launched it.
 The procedure can be found [here](https://twitter.com/saten_work/status/1667126272072491009).